davidsbatista/davidsbatista.net/_posts/2017-04-01-document_classification.md

 * doc2vec embeddings

-After having this vector representations of the text we can train supervised classifiers to train unseen plots and predict the genres on which they fall.
+After having these vector representations of the text we can train supervised classifiers to train unseen plots and predict the genres on which they fall.

 #### TF-IDF

 Based on the [bag-of-words model](https://www.wikiwand.com/en/Bag-of-words_model), i.e., no word order is kept.
 I considered [TF-IDF](https://www.wikiwand.com/en/Tf%E2%80%93idf) weighted vectors, composed of different [_n_-grams](https://www.wikiwand.com/en/N-gram) size, namely: uni-grams, bi-grams and tri-grams.
 I also experimentally eliminated words that appear in more than a given number of documents.
-All this features can be easily configured with [TfidfVectorizer](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) class.
+All these features can be easily configured with [TfidfVectorizer](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) class.

 The _max_df_ parameter is used for removing terms that appear too frequently, i.e., _max_df_ = 0.50 means “ignore terms that appear in more than 50% of the documents”.
-The _ngram_range_ parameter selects how large are the sequence of words to be considered.
+The _ngram_range_ parameter selects how large is the sequence of words to be considered.

 {% highlight python %}
 tfidf__max_df: (0,25 0.50, 0.75)